 The HiSET® and GED® exams are available both online and at state-certified NC test centers.
 To learn more about online GED and HiSET testing, check the bottom of this page.

-The exams give persons who never completed high school the possibility to earn an equivalent credential.
+The exams give persons who have never completed high school the possibility of earning an equivalent credential.

 Fast & Easy Online GED Course